-One of the truisms about video gaming, for the moment at least, is that it’s a technology-led industry.
+One of the truisms about video gaming is that it’s a technology-led industry.
 The leaps are far from what they once were, but the last few decades have seen stunning advances in every aspect of the medium.
 This is great and all but it does mean that, outside of a very few gems, the vast majority of older video games don’t hold up too well.
 Rare indeed are those that, over time, shine undiminished.

 World of Warcraft is one of those even if, confusingly enough, it’s taken the release of WoW Classic to bring back what a visionary experience this was and is.
 WoW has arguably been a victim of its own success over the years, leaving Blizzard with the competing tasks of keeping the game accessible while serving an extremely large and dedicated player-base who in many cases have sunk years of their life into Azeroth.
 The specifics of any one feature aside, what this led to was accumulation: over 15 years of expansions and support, a game can gain a hell of a lot of cruft.

 You can’t berate WoW for this: it’s probably the biggest factor in the unprecedented scale and length of its success.
 At the same time one either forgets what it was like, or never knew.

 I began WoW Classic with a friend, both of us tempted by the nostalgia.
 We’re in the level 10-20 range after a few days’ play and, while one of the reasons it’s so enjoyable is the company, it has shown with surprising force what we’ve lost in the age of fast travel and user convenience.